CYMODEV/Digital-Purse-Platform-/README.md

 We employ a **Zero-Knowledge Recovery** model.
 * **Shard A:** Stored in the User's Secure Enclave (iOS/Android).
 * **Shard B:** Encrypted and stored in the Cloud.
 * **Recovery:** Shard B can *only* be decrypted by a realtime biometric proof from the user.
-The ePurse backend never sees the unencrypted private key.
+The Digital Purse backend never sees the unencrypted private key.
 INTELLECTUAL PROPERTY NOTICE

 The concepts, designs, and methods described in this repository are the subject of pending patent applications in the United States and other jurisdictions.